Alexandre-Hein/Alexandre-Hein/README.md

 <h1> Hey there 👋 Welcome to my GitHub ! </h1>

 <p>I'm a student at Epitech Strasbourg with a background in English.
-Currently focused on the IT world, I am particularly interested in Cybersecurity and System Administration.
-My work involves experimenting with VMs,<!-- algorithms,--> enhancing my understanding of cybersecurity, and learning about many other things. 🔐</p>
+While I am particularly passionate about Cybersecurity and System Administration, I'm also exploring different fields in software development both in school and at home.
+My work involves experimenting with VMs,<!-- algorithms,--> enhancing my understanding of cybersecurity, and learning about many other things in various fields. 🔐</p>

 ## What I do ##

 <ul>
+  <li>Aspiring IT developer: Continuously discovering and exploring new fields in IT </li>
-   <li> Cybersecurity enthusiast: Exploring various aspects of cybersecurity and improving my skills in securing systems (learning on TryHackMe).</li>
+  <li>Cybersecurity enthusiast: Exploring various aspects of cybersecurity and improving my skills in securing systems (learning on TryHackMe).</li>
-  <li> Networking: Working on setting up and configuring network environments, including VM-based projects.</li>
+  <li>Networking: Working on setting up and configuring network environments, including VM-based projects.</li>
 </ul>